Why we built ɳSelf: self-hosted backends should not be hard

 nself build && nself start

 Four commands.
-Your backend is running.
-Hasura gives you a GraphQL API over your Postgres database.
-Auth handles sign-up, sign-in, and JWT tokens.
-Nginx terminates SSL and routes traffic.
-Monitoring tracks everything.
+Your backend is running on any VPS with Docker installed.
+Hasura gives you a GraphQL API over your Postgres database, with row-level security and real-time subscriptions out of the box.
+Auth handles sign-up, sign-in, JWT tokens, and OAuth providers.
+Nginx terminates SSL, routes traffic, and applies rate limits.
+Monitoring tracks CPU, memory, disk, request latency, and error rates.

-The entire setup takes about five minutes on a fresh server.
+The entire setup takes about five minutes on a fresh $5/month VPS.
+That is the same stack that costs $200-500/month on managed platforms.

 MIT licensed, forever

 The core is MIT-licensed and free forever.
-We make money from 55+ Pro plugins: AI agents, cron jobs, email routing, search, CMS, Stripe integration, and more.
+We fund development through plugin bundles: each of the five paid bundles (ɳChat, ɳClaw, ɳFamily, ɳTV, ClawDE) costs $0.99/month. ɳSelf+ at $3.99/month gets you every bundle, every app, and email support.
 You pay for the functionality you need, not for the right to own your data.

 This is a deliberate choice.
-The CLI, the core stack, and all 16 free plugins will always be MIT.
+The CLI, the core stack, and all 25 free plugins will always be MIT.
 We believe the right way to fund open-source infrastructure is by selling optional functionality on top of a solid free core.
+The $39.99/year ɳSelf+ plan gets you everything, including every plugin and email support.
+That is less than one month of Supabase's Pro plan.

 What comes next

 Check out the full comparison with Supabase to see where each tool fits.
-Or just install it and try:
+Or just install it:

 brew tap nself-org/nself